What is a Privilege Escalation Attack?

 - Social engineering

-The attack chain diagram below shows the primary techniques used by a threat actor, regardless of being an insider or external threat, to begin their mission and propagate through an environment.
+The attack chain diagram below shows the primary techniques used by a threat actor, regardless of whether an insider or external threat, to begin their mission and propagate through an environment.

-Threat actors start infiltration by gaining a foothold within the environment.
-An attacker could gain this beachhead by leveraging missing security patches, social engineering, or other methods from basic password stuffing (or credential stuffing) to modern techniques using generative AI.
+Privilege escalation attacks start by threat actors gaining entry within the environment.
+An attacker could gain a foothold by leveraging missing security patches, social engineering, or other methods from basic password stuffing (or credential stuffing) to modern techniques using generative AI.
 Once the initial infiltration has been successful, threat actors will typically perform surveillance and wait for the right opportunity to continue their mission.

-Threat actors will customarily pursue the path of least resistance.
-If time permits, they will clean up their activities to remain undetected.
-Whether this involves masking their source IP address or deleting logs based on the credentials they are using, any evidence about their presence reflect an indicator of compromise (IoC).
-Once an organization identifies an intrusion, they may monitor the intruder’s intentions, and/or potentially pause or terminate the access session.
+Threat actors strive to pursue the path of least resistance.
+If time permits, they clean up their activities to remain undetected.
+Whether this involves masking their source IP address or deleting logs based on the credentials they are using, any evidence of their presence reflects an indicator of compromise (IoC).
+Once an organization identifies an intrusion, they may monitor the intruder’s intentions and potentially pause or terminate the access session.

 1. Credential Exploitation

-Valid single factor credentials (username and password) will allow a typical user to authenticate against a resource.
+Valid single-factor credentials (1FA - username and password) will allow a typical user to authenticate against a resource.
 However, if a threat actor knows the username, obtaining the account’s password becomes a hacking exercise.
 Often, a threat actor will first target a systems administrator since their credentials frequently have privileges to directly access sensitive data and systems.
-With a sysadmin’s credentials and access, a cybercriminal can move laterally, while arousing little or no suspicion since it is a trusted privileged account.
+With a sysadmin’s credentials and access, a cybercriminal can move laterally while arousing little or no suspicion since it is a trusted privileged account.

-Once a threat actor has compromised credentials, everything privileged to that account is now fair game for the attacker.
-If the threat actor is detected, an organization typically resets passwords as a high a priority and reimages infected systems to mitigate the threat (especially if it involves servers).
+Once a threat actor has compromised credentials, every privilege the account has is now fair game for the attacker.
+If the threat actor is detected, an organization typically resets passwords as a high priority and reimages infected systems to mitigate the threat (especially if it involves servers).
 However, requesting a password change alone does not always resolve the incident because the method of obtaining the credentials in the first place may involve other attack vectors, like malware or a compromised cell phone.
-This provides the threat actor a persistent presence until their infiltration has been fully eradicated.
+This provides the threat actor with a persistent presence until their infiltration has been fully eradicated.

 Compromised credentials are the easiest privileged attack vector for a threat actor to achieve success.
-The accounts associated with the credentials control almost every aspect of a modern information technology environment—from administrators to service accounts.
-Unfortunately, credential theft can be accomplished via password reuse attacks, memory-scraping malware, and almost countless other ways.
+The accounts associated with credentials control almost every aspect of a modern information technology environment—from administrators to service accounts.
+Unfortunately, credential theft can be accomplished via password reuse attacks, memory-scraping malware, and innumerable other ways.

 2. Privileged Vulnerabilities and Exploits